LFMB/BPIA/analysis/garage-proposal.md

 - 7 BAYVIEW AVE
 - 47 MAIN ST

-Something to note is that Gooch Street has a handful of borderline abandoned buildings and it's very close to the condo/ apartment complex that is 75 Saco Falls Way.
+Something to note is that Gooch Street has a handful of borderline abandoned buildings and it is very close to the condo/ apartment complex that is 75 Saco Falls Way.

 ##### Aerial View of Gooch and Saco Falls Way
 ![](../images/garage/ariel-saco-falls-gooch-st.jpg)